wultra/powerauth-push-server/docs/Push-Server-Administration.md

 Set the `id` value for Push Server application ID to want to update.

-Enter the base64-encoded value of APNs private key into `privateKeyBase64`.
+Enter the base64-encoded value of FCM private key into `privateKeyBase64`.

 You can encode the file using `base64` command on Mac.
 You can also use `Certutil.exe` on Windows or OpenSSL on all platforms.
 ```